Nature vs Nurture in Education: What Teachers Need to Know

 The SEND Code of Practice (2014) highlights unmet needs or unsuitable teaching, not fixed issues.
 Schools provide quality, tailored teaching first, modifying the environment.
 Before assuming dyslexia, ensure the learner had evidence-based phonics instruction.
 While dyslexia exists (Lyon et al., 2003), good support minimises impact, say Snowling & Hulme (2011).

-The pupil premium aims to close attainment gaps for disadvantaged pupils.
+The pupil premium aims to close attainment gaps for disadvantaged learners.
 Research shows environmental factors strongly predict achievement (Feinstein, 2003).
 Schools use extra funding for better teaching and wider support.
 Effective pupil premium use narrows gaps, proving investment matters (Sutton Trust, 2011).

 Mixed attainment teaching works better than setting.
 Expect a lot and differentiate well.
 (Boaler, 2014).
 Do learners have enough opportunity before judging "ability"?
 (Hart, 2018).
 Try supports before blaming SEND for poor results.
 (Florian & Black-Hawkins, 2011).